dashapps/core-maugli-blog/README.md

 ## Getting started

-To start a new project in an empty folder run:
+To start a new project, run the interactive setup:

 ```bash
 npx core-maugli init my-blog